dnd-al-krk/zasady-opk/basic_rules_ENG.md

 Similarly to the rules in [chapter 4.4](#przekuwanie-broni) arrows can be reforged into bolts and vice versa, maintaining the magic properties of the ammunition (a +2 bolt can be changed into a +2 arrow, and an Arrow of X Slaying into Bolt of X Slaying).

 Attention!
-The rules of Season 2, Version 2 were introduced on 01.06.2023.
+The rules of season 2, Version 2 were introduced on 01.06.2023.
 Transition rules for characters that participated in adventures of a higher tier than T1 in season 2 before 01.06.2023 can be found in Advanced Rules, chapter 7.
 All other characters can continue playing in OPK without modification.

 ### II.
 Auxillary tables<a name="tabele-pomocnicze"></a>